Place des Victoires: Desjardins sculpture

 The original statue, of Louis XIV crowned by Victory and trampling Cerberus underfoot, in gilt bronze, stood on a high square pedestal with bas-relief panels and effusively flattering inscriptions; dejected bronze figures were seated at the corners.
-The sculptor was Martin Desjardins, part of the team that was working cooperatively at the Château of Versailles and its gardens.
+The sculptor was Martin Desjardins, part of the team that was working cooperatively at the Palace of Versailles and its gardens.

 Louis XIV's reversals

 Louis permanently abandoned Paris in 1682, and his imperial ambitions in Europe were deflated by subsequent wars; the Treaty of Ryswick of 1697 was termed "a humiliating disaster for the king" by the military architect Vauban.
 "During the course of the eighteenth century," Rochelle Ziskin has noted, "critics would suggest that the arrogance of representation at the Place des Victoires had serious political consequences and may have been a factor in provoking war."
 The grandiose memorial that had begun to embarrass Louis XIV himself would eventually be destroyed in 1792, during the French Revolution.